esi/esi-docs/README.md

 - [Useful Formulae](docs/useful_formulae.md)
 - [Asset location_id](docs/asset_location_id.md)

-### SSO - Read the notice first!
+### SSO - Read this notice first!
 The documentation below is for the v2 SSO.
-While it offers several features not available in the "old" SSO, and is going to eventually replace it, it is still in beta, as evident from the list of its [unresolved issues](https://github.com/ccpgames/sso-issues/issues).
-If you don't want to subject yourself and the users of your app to those, refer to the [old documentation](https://github.com/ccpgames/eveonline-third-party-documentation/blob/master/docs/sso/index.md) for instructions on using the stable SSO.
+While it offers several features not available in the v1 SSO, and is going to eventually replace it, it still has some [ongoing issues](https://github.com/ccpgames/sso-issues/issues).
+It is preferred your application use v2 SSO routes going forward but it may be the case that v2 is not stable enough for your application.
+If that is the case you can refer to the [old SSO documentation](https://github.com/ccpgames/eveonline-third-party-documentation/blob/master/docs/sso/index.md) for instructions on using the v1 routes.

 - [Introduction](docs/sso/README.md)
     - [High level overview of SSO authorization flow](docs/sso/sso_authorization_flow.md)